novasearch/wiki.novasearch.org/wiki/Installing_Software.md

 `$ module load cmake gnutools eigen hdf5 mvapich2_eth`

-Unload everything and load only the aforementioned modules.
+Unload EVERYTHING and load only the aforementioned modules.
 Make sure module cuda and mkl are not loaded.

 GCC must know where the file mpi.h is.
 When the mvapich2\_eth module is